mtsf94/vacansee/README.md

 ## How It Works

 - **Data:** Aggregates [open data from DataSF](https://data.sfgov.org/Economy-and-Community/Taxable-Commercial-Spaces/rzkk-54yv/about_data) and [block/lot information](https://data.sfgov.org/Geographic-Locations-and-Boundaries/San-Francisco-Addresses-with-Units-Enterprise-Addr/ramy-di5m/about_data) into a GeoJSON file.
 Estimates street frontage for each parcel, since the vacancy tax for each property is a multiple of the its street frontage, in feet.
+Files are processed using the program [here](/processdata/merge_and_frontage.js).
 - **Visualization:** Uses [MapLibre](https://maplibre.org/) to render the map and interactivity.

 ---